Skip to main content

 solana airdrop 1

 Note: Solayer devnet has a limit of 1 SOL per airdrop request.
+This airdrop feature is only available on devnet for testing purposes.

 Step 8: Build Your Program